CosmicMind/domainjs/README.md

 # Welcome to DomainJS

-Inspired by [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD), DomainJS is a domain-driven design framework for scalable systems.
+Inspired by [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD), DomainJS is a domain-driven design framework for scalable systems.

 ### Entities - What are they